marek-hanzal/pipi/cheat.md

 This one works in cooperation with day's low/high.
 Tracks fibbonachi levels during the day.

 **Config:**
-- `#.factor`          - affected by this config, through the day's factor
+- `s:#.factor`           - affected by this config, through the day's factor

 **Levels:**
 - `s:day-fibbonachi.0`	 - day's high